Bang snaps

 Two commercially produced bang snaps with a US penny for scale.
 The right one has been used and the left one is unused.

-Bang snaps (known as poppers; whipper snappers, Indian English: pop pop crackers) are a type of small novelty firework sold as a trick noisemaker.
+Bang snaps (known as poppers or whipper snappers) are a type of small novelty firework sold as a trick noisemaker.

 Composition

 Bang snaps consist of a small amount of gravel or coarse sand impregnated with a minute quantity (~0.2 milligrams) of silver fulminate high explosive and twisted in a cigarette paper to produce a shape resembling a cherry.

 Effect

 The friction-sensitive silver fulminate detonates when stepped on, ignited, or thrown on a hard surface, producing a sharp salute similar to a cap gun's.

 Despite producing a legitimate (albeit tiny) high-explosive detonation, the extremely high mass ratio of gravel to explosive acts as a buffer to ensure that they only produce the audible "crack" of the supersonic shockwave; they are incapable of producing physical damage, even when discharged in the hand.
 The explosion is unable to propel the gravel any distance, which usually falls to the ground.
 This makes them safe for use as a children's toy, for which purpose they have been widely sold around the world since the 1950s.